folhabranca/docker/README.md

 # Main Purpose

-- Be slim.
+- Be slim as possible.
 - Use the latest unbound and libressl versions available.
 - Intended to be the latest level image (no import from this image)

 so, this means:

-- No python module (be slim ;)).
+- No python module.
-- No static library from libunbound or libressl (latest level image and be slim).
+- No static library from libunbound or libressl.

 # Current versions

 - unbound: **1.6.6** (compiled, not package)
 - libressl: **2.6.2** (compiled, not package)
-- Debian Strech slime image based
+- Debian Strech slim image based

 # Running

 Use this command to start the container.
-Unbound will listen on port 53/udp.
+Unbound will listen on port 53 udp and tcp.

 ```docker run --name unbound -d -p 53:53/udp -p 53:53 folhabranca/unbound:latest```